Shopify/web-configs/Best practices/Testing.md

 * Do not over-mock.
 Mocking can be a useful tool for short-circuiting potentially expensive function calls or for more easily simulating a particular environment.
 However, overuse of mocks reduces the degree to which the tests represent the running system, and can indicate a design that has been excessively broken up solely for the purposes of being able to inject mocks into various points of the operation.

+* Do not rely on test IDs of any kind.
+See the [test IDs](#test-ids) section below for alternative to test IDs, and read additional rationale for this decision in its [decision record](../Decision%20records/04%20-%20We%20do%20not%20use%20test%20IDs%20in%20tests.md).

 ### Setup, perform, assert

 All tests should follow a common pattern.
 First, do any necessary setup work (for example, instantiating an object, or mocking a dependency to return a particular value).
 Then, perform the action you are testing (for example, triggering a method).
 Finally, assert on the result, either on the value received from performing the action, or on the side effects that are expected as part of it.